hustSYH/hustSYH.github.io/_pages/about.md

 # 🔥 News

+- *2025.02*: &nbsp;🎉🎉 Our paper addressed Point Cloud Anomaly Detection has been accepted by IEEE Transactions on Automation Science and Engineering.
 - *2025.01*: &nbsp;🎉🎉 I won the **2024 Outstanding Reviewers** of the IEEE Instrumentation and Measurement Society (IEEE TIM).
 - *2025.01*: &nbsp;🎉🎉 Our paper addressed [Zero-shot Image Anomaly Detection](https://arxiv.org/abs/2305.10724) has been accepted by IEEE Transactions on Cybernetics.
 - *2024.10*: &nbsp;🎉🎉 Our paper addressed [Path Error Compensation for Robotic Milling](https://ieeexplore.ieee.org/abstract/document/10737000) is accepted by IEEE/ASME Transactions on Mechatronics.